-Students who live off campus are expected to act and maintain off campus residences in ways that positively influence fellow students, the University, and the Lynchburg City community.
-Courteous relationships with neighbors, based on respect, good communication, sensitivity to needs of varying lifestyles, and behaviors that do not infringe on others’ rights, are expected.
+Students who live off campus are expected to act and maintain off campus residences in ways that positively influence fellow students, the University, and the greater Lynchburg community.
+Courteous relationships with neighbors, based on respect, good communication, sensitivity to needs of varying lifestyles, and behaviors that do not infringe on others rights, are expected.

 University Policy and the Law

 Students who live off campus are responsible for knowing all applicable University of Lynchburg requirements and city ordinances and practices.
 Violation of University or community requirements may result in revocation of the privilege to live off campus or to live at certain locations and may also result in University disciplinary action.